 The trigger for any property insurance policy and resulting time element coverage is physical damage to insured property by an insured peril.
 Insurers are likely to argue that the introduction of a virus does not constitute direct physical loss or damage to insured property nor is it a covered peril.
-While the introduction of COVID-19 to insured property may be considered a fortuitous (unforeseen) event (similar to other triggers that are typically covered under property policies), it is most likely not covered due to standard policy exclusions.
+While the introduction of 2019-nCoV to insured property may be considered a fortuitous (unforeseen) event (similar to other triggers that are typically covered under property policies), it is most likely not covered due to standard policy exclusions.
 Insurers may point to exclusions related to loss or damage arising from delay, loss or market, loss of use or indirect or remote loss or damage.
 Alternatively, a policy may contain a contamination exclusion which embeds virus, disease or illness causing agent in the definition of contaminant.
 Most property policies, including ISO, specific insurer forms and most manuscript policies, do not cover a loss resulting from a virus.
-That stated, the news media have reported of a policyholder that recently filed a suit in Louisiana contesting the application of the "physical loss" coverage trigger and policy exclusions.